 In-service rollovers can be augmented by using ROBS to access funds from other retirement accounts, such as those from a past employer.
 Since you don’t work for the company sponsoring the older plan, you can roll up to 100 percent of assets in these accounts using ROBS, no matter your age.
-This can help you gather additional funds needed to get your business off the ground.
+This can help you gather the additional funds needed to get your business off the ground.

 Benefits of Using ROBS and In-Service Rollovers

 Millions of Americans contribute to a retirement plan every year.
 With Rollovers for Business Startups, you can control your investment by using your retirement funds to start or buy a business or franchise.
 Unlike the stock market and its volatility, you have complete control over your business’s success, and you can continue to save for retirement while you’re running it.

 Other benefits of ROBS include:

 - Leverage retirement funds tax penalty-free.
 ROBS is one of the few methods that enables you to leverage your retirement funds without incurring tax penalties or other fees.